Medical-Fitness Technician

 - Calculate the Core Muscle Fitness Score

-The Leg-Raise Test for Core Muscle Fitness is a 2-minute AMRAP (as many reps as possible) during which your client tries to perform as many lying leg-raises as possible (to the best of their ability) until the time runs out.
+The Leg-Raise Test is used to assess Core Muscle Strength, which is a 2-minute AMRAP (as many reps as possible) during which your client performs as many lying leg-raises as possible (to the best of his/her ability) until the time runs out.

 The lying leg-raise is a core exercise that mainly targets the Rectus Abdominis and Psoas Major & Iliacus muscles (aka: Iliopsoas).